-Roman’s work focuses on emerging patterns of civic engagement and behaviour with particular reference to the phenomena of globalisation, extremism, consumerism and online mobilisation.
+Roman’s work focuses on emerging patterns of civic engagement and behaviour with particular reference to the phenomena of globalisation, extremism and digitization.
 He is also interested in the relationship between Europe’s urban landscapes, public sphere/spaces and civic culture.
+From October 2013 to January 2014 he worked as a visiting scholar in the Engagement Game Lab at Emerson College in Boston, USA.

 The long story: